You are here

 - ICH Guideline for Good Clinical Practice (GCP) with TGA annotations

 - National Statement on Ethical Conduct in Human Research (published by the National Health and Medical Research Council).

 As soon as the requirements set out under Item 3 of Schedule 5A of the Therapeutic Goods Regulations 1990 (the Regulations) and Item 2.3 of Schedule 4 of the Therapeutic Goods (Medical Devices) Regulations 2002 have been met (i.e. submission of the online CTN form with payment of the relevant fee to the TGA), the clinical trial is deemed to have been notified.

 Once this occurs, the exemption under Section 18(1), 32CA(2) and 41HA of the Therapeutic Goods Act 1989 (the Act) comes into effect, and the sponsor can supply the goods.

-Effective 1 March 2017 the TGA no longer sends acknowledgment letters by email as this information can now be viewed and printed via your online portal and provide evidence that your clinical trial has been notified to the TGA.
+The TGA does not send acknowledgment letters by email as this information can be viewed and printed via your online portal and provide evidence that your clinical trial has been notified to the TGA.

 Instructions on how to obtain these print-outs is available in the 'Printing' section of the Clinical Trial Notification (CTN) form: User guide.
 We advise clinical trial sponsors to obtain and save a print-out of the CTN form at each stage of the submission process.